-"Our community prospers when the work that each member performs is in alignment with the Earth and is a direct and sacred expression of Spirit.
-In Aboriginal Traditional forms, the spiritual infuses a person's entire existence within the world.
-A spiritual connection helps not only to integrate our self as a unified entity, but also to integrate the individual into the world as a whole.
-Spirituality is experienced as an ongoing process, allowing the individual to move towards experiencing connection to family, community, society and Mother Earth".
+helps not only to integrate our self as a unified entity, but also to integrate the individual into the world as a whole.
+Spirituality is experienced as an ongoing process, allowing the individual to move towards experiencing connection-to family, community, society and Mother Earth.
 20

-Fundamental to Indigenous worldview is the link between individual responsibility and community well-being.
-One must be responsible for their own actions in relation to their community and ultimately the world.
-"Self-In-Relation is linked to tribal worldview and is very important in the formation of an Aboriginal identity".
-21 Several key components related to the construction of Aboriginal identity which represents a model that is 'multigenerational' and 'transdirectional' is articulated as:
+Fundamental to the Indigenous worldview is the link between individual responsibility and community wellbeing.
+One must be responsible for individual actions in relation to the community, and ultimately the world: "Self-In-Relation is linked to tribal worldview and is very important in the formation of an Aboriginal identity."
+Several key components related to the construction of Aboriginal identity, which represents a model that is 'multigenerational' and 'transdirectional,' are articulated as:

 - discovering the centrality of self, especially individual will and ability or "medicine"; - transmitting individual power to family through values, attitudes, behavior and institutions; - extending the family to the broader end of community and developing agency to connect diverse groups of people; - 20 Graveline, J. CircleWorks: Transforming Eurocentric Consciousness.
 1998, p.
-55. - 21 Gaveline, J. CircleWorks: Transforming Eurocentric Consciousness.
+55. - 21 Graveline, J. CircleWorks: Transforming Eurocentric Consciousness.
 1998, p.
 57.

-- challenging the existing imbalances between the cultural/structural divide of all peoples of the world, and; - recreating self in solidarity with those who are, those who have been and those who are yet to be.22
+- challenging the existing imbalances between the cultural/structural divide of all peoples of the world, and; - recreating self in solidarity with those who are, those who have been and those who are vet to be.22 values, principles, attitudes, and codes for [a good life].

-The impacts of experiencing ceremonies and teachings are profound on the transmission of cultural knowledge and understanding.
-In the community, many hours are spent listening to the teachings and participating in ceremony which is repeated seasonally year after year.
-"Carried with these teachings are values, principles, attitudes, and codes for [a good life].
 A significant aspect central of an [Indigenous] worldview is faith, belief and understanding of a parallel spiritual realm.
-Having an appreciation and respect for the existence of a spiritual reality supported by faith and belief is necessary then".
-23 Cultural stories and traditional teachings therefore elaborate on and explain what it is to be an Indigenous person.
+Having an appreciation and respect for the existence of a spiritual reality supported by faith and belief is necessary then.23